kwattorama/p_for_python/README.md

 ## *How to add Problem Statements*?
 * Go to [exercise.py](https://github.com/kwattorama/p_for_python/blob/master/exercise.py) for making edits
 * Scroll at the end of this script and write the problem statement using triple quotes.
-As show below
+As shown below

 ```python
 '''Write a python code to swap the two integers'''